-EDU 559 Assistive Technology for Early Childhood Classrooms (3
+EDU 559 Assistive Technology for Early Childhood Classrooms (3 credits)

 Prerequisites: Admission to teacher education program and EDU 313.
-Taught: Variable, check with department

-Survey of classroom usage of technology in supporting instruction for meeting individual childrens needs.
+Survey of classroom usage of technology in supporting instruction for meeting individual children's needs.
 The course content includes low- tech to high-tech assistive/adaptive technology review of research on using technology for instructional purposes at home and in the classrooms; and adult's role in fostering children's interaction with technology within a social environment.